knightedcodemonkey/css/docs/specificity-boost-visitor.md

 })
 ```

-You can plug any Lightning CSS visitor here; we compose it with your `lightningcss.visitor` if provided.
+You can plug any Lightning CSS visitor into `specificityBoost.visitor`; it runs after the built-in `strategy` helpers.
 Keep the match as narrow as possible to avoid unexpected cascade shifts.